BurkovBA/BurkovBA.github.io/content/blog/2026-10-01-1/index.md

 (the multinomial structure of the indicators); only the marginals are still binomial rather than Gaussian.
 That is why this kernel is the right object: every path-functional of $\sqrt{n}(G_n-u)$ becomes, in the limit, the same functional of a Brownian bridge.

-### Donsker's theorem

-TODO: watch full path
-TODO: rescale x to [0,1] and y by \sqrt(n)
-TODO: rescaled walk of partial i.i.d. sums, constituting CLT, converge to a standard Wiener process
-TODO: apply to quantile process in order to obtain conergence of \alpha to Brownian bridge

-### Kolmogorov-Smirnov

-TODO: Kolmogorov distribution as distribution of absolute value of Brownian bridge

-### Cramer-von Mises family of tests

-TODO

-### Karhunen-Loeve decomposition of a stochastic process

 TODO: essentially a functional analysis version of PCA, similar to how Fourier series relates to Discrete Fourier transform
 TODO: one dimensional stays discrete sum, the other becomes continuous integreal/function